denzeldamba/simple_shell/README.md

-This is a group project by Denzel Damba and  Rashid Ali
+This is a project by Denzel Damba